w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 - Navigate to [Polkadot-JS UI > Governance > Referenda](https://polkadot.js.org/apps/#/preimages)
   and then click on Add Preimage.
-- Select the account which will be used to submit the preimage.
+- Select the account to submit the preimage.
-- Choose `treasury` pallet in the "propose" dropdown and the `spend(assetKind, amount, beneficiary, validFrom)` call
+- Choose the`treasury` pallet in the "propose" dropdown and the `spend(assetKind, amount, beneficiary, validFrom)` call

 Now, let's go by each field one-by-one and fill it out accordingly:

-#### Specifying asset kind
+### Specifying asset kind

-`assetKind` here refers to where the asset lives in relation to the relay chain via XCM.
+`assetKind` refers to the asset to be used, specified via XCM.
 In short, we need to be able to find:

 - Which system parachain the asset lives on
 - Which pallet and asset ID does it correspond to